 The 2017 Graduate Survey provides information that is important to anyone considering this program.
 All our most recent graduates (2013-2016) who responded to our survey reported that they are employed and 87% are working in a career in the fire service or a related field.
-Fifty percent of those respondents had achieved a leadership position (supervisory position or higher) in their organization.
+Forty-seven percent of those respondents had achieved a leadership position (supervisory position or higher) in their organization.
 We believe that the reason for our graduates' success is that the Fire Science and Public Safety Administration program develops and refines the student's knowledge, skills and abilities in risk management, emergency-scene management, administration, communication, safety, public safety technology, and business technology.
 These Program Learning Outcomes are the skills that leaders in emergency response organizations need today.

 Program Learning Outcomes